DataDog/dd-sdk-ios/docs/rum_collection/_index.md

 ### Initialize the library

 In the initialization snippet, set an environment name, service name, and version number.
-In the examples below, `app-name` specifies the name of the service that generates data.
+In the examples below, `app-name` specifies the variant of the application that generates data.

 For more information, see [Using Tags][11].